rdkit/RDKitjs-legacy/test/example.md

+#Some instructions to test the library#

-1 Build a Apache testing web folder:
+In order to set up a Chrome development web page you need to have access an Apache testing web folder:

-2 Copy this 2 files in an Apache or other webpage server: test/example.html  build/rdmol.js in
+- Copy this 2 files in an Apache or other webpage server: test/example.html  build/rdkit.js in

-3 Open localhost/example.html with Chrome and type in the console
+- Open localhost/example.html with Chrome and access the console

 # GENERATE A RDKitjs MOLECULE OBJECT FROM SMILE #